 Tests, including preparation of materials and analysis of test samples, should be carried out by a National Association of Testing Authorities registered or similarly accredited laboratory with no affiliation with or commercial connection to the applicant.
 Assay methods for each type of test should be well established and reproducible by the host laboratory.

-Tests should be carried out at 25–30 ˚C for swimming pools and 34–36 ˚C for spa pools and at a pH that is both consistent with good efficacy of the sanitiser being tested and acceptable for the comfort and safety of bathers.
+Tests should be carried out at 25 to 30 ˚C for swimming pools and 34 to 36 ˚C for spa pools and at a pH that is both consistent with good efficacy of the sanitiser being tested and acceptable for the comfort and safety of bathers.
 If parallel hypochlorite controls are incorporated into the testing protocol, these chlorine controls should be carried out at pH of 7.2 to 7.3.

 During disinfection testing, no chemical with disinfecting properties other than the test sanitiser (which may be a mixture of two or more active constituents) should be present in the water.

-The sanitiser needs to remain effective against pathogens at 50 per cent of its recommended operating concentration.
+The sanitiser needs to remain effective against pathogens at 50% of its recommended operating concentration.
 This efficacy margin can be established by testing against the single species Pseudomonas aeruginosa, according to the performance characteristics indicated in Table 1.

-In relation to bather health, the sanitiser must have been independently demonstrated to be safe for bathers at two times the highest recommended concentration of the active constituent(s).
+In relation to bather health, the sanitiser must have been independently demonstrated to be safe for bathers at 2 times the highest recommended concentration of the active constituent(s).